lhale/VCHS_HomeworkCrawler/WebCrawlerREADME.txt

 execute a DOS command via the system exec function, this adapter is straight-off called by it and duly maintains the arg ordering for the execution of the Python program.
 The magic of the adapter is done via the IFS mechanism.

+How to build:
+Your Eclipse IDE source project must be initially set up as a Java-natured project pulled down from GitHub.
+The pom.xml file serves as the mechanism for installing most of the dependent build libs so you must transition the project to a maven-based one (the Java nature is preserved, as well as pom.xml).
+Then, set up the project's build path (bin doesn't seem to work for the class dir - choose target/classes instead) and add the base of the class dir (not the subdirs).
+The first build installs all the selenium & etc jars into the local .m2/repo area.
+In the future, the version dependencies of these jars may change.
+(a unique strange problem occurred on Tom's laptop, where his Eclipse was missing the Java perspective.
+The remedy was to install a new version of Eclipse - there's no way to add or enable Java on the old one)

 How to test runSpreadsheetUpdater.sh + fill_spreadsheet.py (with getopts.py) combo using CMD:
 C:...\VCHS_HomeworkCrawler> C:\Applications\Git2_0\bin\bash.exe ./runSpreadsheetUpdater.sh python